 However, the capture of so much British ordnance at the beginning of the war should not be allowed to solely dominate the picture.
 French forts were still predominantly equipped with iron naval guns.
 During the war, a significant number of additional naval guns reached Canada.

 From the viewpoint of Montcalm, the value of the captured brass ordnance was largely with the shell pieces (mortars and howitzers) and the captured ammunition and gunpowder stores.
 In all likelihood, an appreciable supply of 9-inch shell was captured at Fort William Henry — the British had moved their 9-in mortars (10-in - British nomenclature) south to Fort Edward, but not all the shell storage.
 Montcalm's 9-in mortar was probably one of the few long-range shell pieces with an ample ammunition supply.
 The only large-bore howitzers available to Montcalm were the captured 8-in howitzers (six pieces, both brass and iron).
 Supplying shells for the 8-in howitzers and 8-in mortars would prove much more difficult, these were designed to accept a 7.75-inch diameter shell, not a good fit for the shell stores then in Canada.
 Having lighter weight brass cannon was more of a bonus than anything else.
 The movement and use of iron cannon does not represent any real problems for Montcalm, even as it regards the naval 18-pdrs.
+These French naval cannon were excellent guns – hard hitting with range, but too heavy for use in maneuvering armies or engagements.
 French transport was chiefly done via water and the short difficult portages were "human".
 Any movement by wheeled carriages required horse or oxen and the fodder to feed the animals.
 Outside the Saint-Laurent River Valley, there was little fodder for the animals.
 As attested by Bougainville, the French would not be able to move south via a "wheeled" artillery train simply because of the lack of fodder.

 British vs French Nomenclatures